App State alumni celebrate 55 years of friendship

 “We’d heard they were supposed to give you energy,” Leathers said.

 Yes, so much has changed since 1966.
 The camera on a cell phone can be used to order a meal at the local burger place, which the group was fascinated to find out on Friday.
-Texting has made staying in touch with six people, spread throughout the southeast mush easier.
+Texting has made staying in touch with six people, spread throughout the southeast, much easier.

 They are all part of a group chat, where Drum shares pictures of her dogs, and Dyson will send pictures of what she is having for dinner.